 For more images of South Crofty Mine Roskear Shaft follow this link:

 Camborne Mining District 20: An image looking down New Cook’s Kitchen Shaft of South Crofty Mine.

-Camborne Mining District 21: Miners in South Crofty Mine before it closed, loading wagons with ore using an Eimco Rocker Shovel.
+Camborne Mining District 21: Certainly a breed of men apart.
+Miners in South Crofty Mine before it closed, loading wagons with ore using an Eimco Rocker Shovel.

 For more images of South Crofty Mine Underground follow this link: